RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2022-05-16-newsletter.md

 6. **Reward and recognition.** All of the Sheffield RSE team are employed within the academic careers pathway, a new flexible career development structure which recognises a broad range of research outputs including software.
 The pathway provides a clear route for promotion up to the level of professor.

 Please [view the advert to apply](https://www.jobs.ac.uk/job/CPR556/research-software-engineer), and see contact details for enquiries about the job.
 General enquires about the team are welcome at [rse@sheffield.ac.uk](mailto:rse@sheffield.ac.uk).
+Applications close on the 9th of June 2022.

 ### News & Blogs